THE SPACELESS GALLERY

 Saturday: 12 PM – 6 PM

 This season, the Spaceless Gallery debuts at The Curator Lab at the iconic 529 Arts in Chelsea.
 On view from September 11 through October 30, 2025, this white-cube presentation marks a new chapter for the nomadic gallery, known for presenting contemporary artists across Europe and the United States.
 The presentation brings together a selection of works from the gallery’s international roster of artists, carrying forward the Spaceless Gallery’s ethos of curating art in conversation with distinct spaces and discerning audiences.
-The presentation will showcase works from Aleksandra Szewczuk, aurèce vettier, Grant Levy Lucero, Gwen Hardie, Hugh Findletar, Lara Porzak, Oda, Olga Sabko, and Sophie Kitching.
+The presentation showcases works from Aleksandra Szewczuk, aurèce vettier, Grant Levy Lucero, Gwen Hardie, Hugh Findletar, Lara Porzak, Oda, Olga Sabko, and Sophie Kitching.
 By situating its New York presence within the heart of Chelsea’s art district, the gallery deepens its commitment to cultivating dialogues between art and design where works are experienced in harmony with space.

 Reversed I, 2016-2019